patricoferris/patricoferris-www/data/posts/site/index.md

 ## What's next?

-I'm pretty happy with the different bits of this workflow.
-There are definitely lots of rough corners:
+The deployment of the unikernel from the pipeline is slight overkill.
+It is more of an artefact now from when the production mode deployed a unikernel every time.
+Now, it is a fancy shell script.

+Sesame feels promising, it needs a substantial amount of work though.
+Sometimes the caching means things don't get rebuilt when they should which is annoying.
+Some other areas of improvement include:

- - Reduce the path mangling, there's quite a bit and there should be a better story in Sesame for the default paths
+ - Reduce the path mangling, there's quite a bit and there should be a better story in Sesame for the default paths.
- - Image optimisation doesn't work as well as I want it too
+ - Image optimisation doesn't work as well as I want it too.
- - Better caching strategy between OCurrent and Sesame
+ - Better caching strategy between OCurrent and Sesame.
- - Self-host the unikernel
+ - Self-host the unikernel.
- - Editing the content... it would be nice to have a CMS based on the types Sesame understands
+ - Editing the content... it would be nice to have a CMS based on the types Sesame understands.

 For me though, I think I'm going to let the site sit for a bit now that I can quite easily write new content and redeploy it.
 There's lot of other interesting OCaml projects to do in the mean time.